McCarthy Stone: History

-In 2020, the directors accepted a takeover bid from American private equity investment firm Lone Star Funds.
+During 2020, the business was negatively impacted by the COVID-19 pandemic, which not only delayed building projects but drastically diminished sales for that year.
+In late 2020, the directors accepted a takeover bid from American investment firm Lone Star Funds.
 Shareholders approved the takeover offer worth £647m.

-In 2021, the company announced a new investment partnership with Macquarie and John Laing to finance its new rental portfolio.
+In April 2021, the company announced a new investment partnership with Macquarie Group and John Laing Group to finance its new rental portfolio.

-The company is the only UK developer, of any size or type, to win the full five-star rating in the Home Builders Federation's customer satisfaction awards every year the survey has been run.
+The company is the only British developer, of any size or type, to win the full five-star rating in the Home Builders Federation's customer satisfaction awards every year the survey has been run.